Study Captures Data to Turn Midwestern Farms into Carbon Sinks

 Large trials have just begun to be conducted in the United States, the first one being done on the West and East Coasts by a team led by Benjamin Z. Houlton.
 Given how emergent these studies are in the U.S., Maxbauer would have to create a playbook from scratch.
 He expected to meet some friction when asking around to see if any agriculturalists would take him up on the project.
 But as soon as he floated the idea to the folks at Peterson Farms who have a lease on the college land, “they were like, ‘yeah sure, do you want to do it now?’
 And, I was like, ‘no, I don’t even know what I’m doing!’”

-Creating a playbook for ESW From Scratch
+Creating a playbook for enhanced silicate weathering from Scratch

 Running a field trial isn’t like running a study in a controlled lab where materials are well contained and accounted for.
 Capturing something as elusive as carbon dioxide and groundwater in the environment is hard enough as it is.
 “You’re trying to track the products of minerals dissolving and flowing away in groundwater into the watershed,” Maxbauer explains.
 Along with capturing data in a real-life environment, he also needed to know practical details, such as how much room tractors need to go up and down each plot without running over precious living data.